 -Coffee: 1500 watts

 -Band: 3600-8000 watts

 -Restroom Trailer: 1800-3600 watts

 You could be looking at anywhere between 5000-15,000 watts.
 Now when looking at the fuse panel see how much supply power you have and make a plan.

-Hopefully you can see why we created the power management package that not only provides power generators but the planning expertise needed to keep the lights on.
+Hopefully you can see why we created the power management package.

 Have a great day!
 Plan well!